Katharine Viner: Editor-in-chief of The Guardian

 In March 2015, Viner won a majority in the ballot of Guardian and Observer editorial staff as the favoured successor of Alan Rusbridger as The Guardian's editor-in-chief.
 Viner received 53% of first-choice votes from the 964 staff who participated, and was thus shortlisted for selection.
-Former deputy editor and rival, Ian Katz (editor of the BBC's Newsnight television programme 2013-2017), was also on the final short list of two.
+Former deputy editor and rival, Ian Katz (editor of the BBC's Newsnight television programme 2013–2017), was also on the final shortlist of two.